vladinator1000/ts-cloudflare/README.md

  yarn build
 ```

-3. Start the dev server (you'll need to rebuild if you change it cause wrangler is coupled to webpack 😭)
+3. Develop your app
 ```sh
 yarn dev
 ```

-4. Once you're happy with your app, publish it using your api key (log into Cloudflare and go to the "workers" dashboard to find it)
+4. Publish it using your api key (log into Cloudflare and go to the "workers" dashboard to find it)
 ```sh
 CF_API_KEY=yourkey wrangler publish
 ```